The Greatest Unknown Watchmaker – Derek PrattAn unsung hero of independent watchmaking.

 The work was done to the highest standard and, like George Daniels, Derek again made a feature of the individually crafted, engine turned, solid silver dials.

-In the movement view of the oval watch, above, the cone-based mechanism of the power reserve indication can be seen to the lower right of the mainspring barrel, opposite the winding arbor.
+In the movement view of the oval watch, below, the cone-based mechanism of the power reserve indication can be seen to the lower right of the mainspring barrel, opposite the winding arbor.

 Engine turning is an extraordinarily demanding skill.
 Each line on the dial is cut with a single stroke on a manually operated machine that has to be readjusted after each stroke.
 Any lapse in concentration, at any of the hundreds of steps need to make a dial, means scrapping the work and starting again.